News

 The work for the past month or so has been focused on implementing various features unrelated to the Gosling protocol itself.

-We anticipate developers of gosling-using applications may also want to connect to other third party domains or onion services.
-To mitigate anonymity and linkability concerns, we have introduced a connect
+to connect to other third party domains or onion services.
+To mitigate

-function on the gosling and cgosling interfaces.
-This will allow developers to connect to domains anonymously through the packaged tor daemon.
-Some use cases may be for anonymous update pings or for accessing 3rd party services.
+packaged tor daemon.
+Some use cases may be for anonymous update pings or

-by instead building a gosling_tor_provider_config
+gosling_tor_provider by instead building a

-, and then generating a gosling_tor_provider
+gosling_tor_provider_config, and then generating a

-through that config.
+gosling_tor_provider through that config.

 This change in API surface means we won’t need to worry as much about API breakage if we want to add additional configuration options to an existing tor provider type.
 The now currently supported config types are: